 Once you download that addition you should be able to deploy without any problems.

-This blog is is dedicated to tips and tricks for developing, integrating, securing, and managing mobile applications using Oracle Mobile Platform.
-It is created and maintained by the Mobile Suite/Oracle ADF Mobile product development team.
+This blog is is dedicated to announcements,tips and tricks and other items related to developing, integrating, securing, and managing mobile applications using Oracle's Mobile Platform.
+It is created and maintained by the Oracle Mobile product development team.